-The time and cost of training new neural network models are among the biggest barriers to meeting the business goals of deep learning initiatives.
+The time and cost of training new neural network models are two of the biggest barriers to achieving the business goals of deep learning initiatives.

 AI development is based on running a large number of highly compute-intensive training models in parallel, requiring specialized and expensive processors such as GPUs.
 IT leaders, MLOps, and data science teams find themselves with limited ability to allocate and control expensive compute resources to achieve optimal speed and utilization.